morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 For the `header.php` template there is a `template-parts/header/header.php`, an `includes/template-tags/class-header.php` and an `assets/scss/parts/header.scss` file or folder.

-### HTML element attributes are generated

-Class names, element identifiers of a component are generated instead of being added manually.
+To achieve this consistency class names, element identifiers of a component are generated instead of being added manually.
 Manual work is a bug.
 [Always be automating](https://morethemes.baby/2018/04/05/manual-work-is-a-bug-always-be-automating-a-b-a/).

 The format follows the [BEM standard](http://getbem.com/introduction/) with a small modification: instead of `block__element--modifier` we use `block-element--modifier`.